top of page

 Experience

 Emma was admitted as a solicitor of the Supreme Court of the Australian Capital Territory in August 2016, after graduating from the University of Canberra with a double Bachelor of Laws and Bachelor of Arts with First Class Honours.
 Emma completed her Masters in International Law in 2020 from the Australian National University, graduating with Commendation, specialising in water law, First Nations governance, and peace and conflict.
-She grew up on Ngunnawal Country (Canberra) and came to TJC on Gadigal Country (Sydney) after working for a decade in the public sector, universities and not-for-profits.
+She grew up on Ngunnawal Country (Canberra) and came to TJC and to live on Gadigal Country (Sydney) after working for a decade in the public sector, universities and not-for-profits.
 Emma is also a published writer and has written articles in a range of peer-reviewed journals and publications, relating to her passions including free, prior and informed consent for First Nations communities, and women and the law.

 Recent Projects